 The IATA airport code for Mexico City Airport is MEX.
 This will appear on your ticket.

-The average temperature of Mexico City in October is 17°C.
+The average temperature of Mexico City in November is 16°C.

 Airlines that fly to Mexico City include KLM, Iberia, British Airways, bmi, Virgin Atlantic - and you can book them all at discounted prices with us.